 Generation Rebellion is in partnership with Mulberry School for Girls and builds on our long history of projects reflecting on women’s history, lives and futures.

-Generation Rebellion is funded by Arts Council England, Garfield Weston and Mulberry School for Girls.
+Generation Rebellion is funded by Arts Council England, Foundation for Future London, Garfield Weston Foundation and Mulberry School for Girls.